ghostmonitor/archive-gm-jobs/Senior Engineer.md

 We've learned the tricks of the trade from the best entrepreneurs on the planet.
 We strongly believe that we're going to count tens of thousands of active users by the end of 2017.
 The e-commerce market is unstoppable, and so we are.

-![We learn from the best](https://blog.ghostmonitor.com/wp-content/uploads/2016/12/IMG_4469.jpg) We learn from the best - We took an exclusive tour in the Facebook HQ
+![We learn from the best](https://blog.ghostmonitor.com/wp-content/uploads/2016/12/IMG_4469.jpg) We learn from the best - We took an exclusive tour of the Facebook HQ.

 We're self-funded and stable.
 We pay the bills from our e-commerce profits.
 However, we receive a number of investment offers every month, so it's possible to take some investment in the future.

 ![Our funzone](https://blog.ghostmonitor.com/wp-content/uploads/2016/02/IMG_0722.jpg)
-We have a funzone - Try beting us in Darts!
+We have a fun zone - Try beating us in Darts!

 ## **Perks**